Code-Institute-Submissions/Project-Two/README.md

 #### As a general user, I want to be able to clearly understand what is shown to me at first glance so I don’t have to do any further research.
 * This user story was absolutely vital because a user NEEDS to know what is going on within a split second, a humans attention span is not great (especially if they are only browsing) so I needed to make sure a user can visit the project and immediately know what was being shown to them.
-* As a result of this, I created a large page title of ‘Dental Magic basic Employee History’ which quickly summarises the content within the page, this title is also placed as usual at the very top of the page and is displayed in a large thick black font which naturally ensures it is the first thing a user will read; this will give a good overview before they dive deeper.
+* As a result of this, I created a large page title of ‘Dental Magic Basic Employee History’.
+This quickly summarises the content within the page, this title is also placed as usual at the very top of the page and is displayed in a large thick black font which naturally ensures it is the first thing a user will read; this will give a good overview before they dive deeper.
-* The next step I took to make sure a user knows exactly what they are looking at immediately is another large heading is sat at the top of each div containing a chart, the title is a very brief sentence which nicely explains what the chart represents, such as I have used ‘Employee gender Comparison’ and ‘Employee Current Employment Status’ which are very self-explanatory.
+* The next step I took to make sure a user knows exactly what they are looking at immediately is another large heading is sat at the top of each div containing a chart, the title is a very brief sentence which nicely explains what the chart represents, such as I have used ‘Employee Gender Comparison’ and ‘Employee Current Employment Status’ which are very self-explanatory.
 If a user spots a chart that he/she may be interested in, I have also placed another explanation underneath the title which states how best to use the chart and how exactly the data could be interpreted.

 #### As a professional user, I want to be able to gain extra information so I can carry out further research if needed.
 * This user story as mentioned above caters more towards the professional user or anyone who wants to investigate this data in above average detail.
 This is always important as I understand that this target group factors in a large percentage of users.